AlexandraBaier/alexandrabaier.github.io/_posts/2025-02-03-book_review_tidy_first.markdown

 ### Guard clauses

-Deeply nested conditional structure can sometimes be flattened with guard clauses.
+Deeply nested conditional structures can sometimes be flattened with guard clauses.
 For example, a very common case in the legacy application I work on is the following

 ```java